jongwooo/react-boilerplate/README.md

-# React boilerplate using Webpack
+# React boilerplate using webpack

 This project was NOT bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).